valtimo-platform/valtimo-documentation/features/plugins/configure-notificaties-api-plugin.md

 1. The Notificaties API posts a notification to `POST /api/v1/notificatiesapi/callback`.
 2. Valtimo saves the payload so it will not be lost and automatically ignores duplicate messages.
-3. A background worker picks up saved notifications, delivers them to the rest of the application, and keeps trying when something temporarily fails.
+3. A background worker picks up saved notifications, delivers them to the rest of the application, and keeps trying the configured number of times when something temporarily fails.
 4. Administrators can review and retry notifications through the management endpoints, while health checks warn when too many notifications stay in the failed list.

 To make the management page visible in the user interface, add the menu entry for failed notifications in `frontend/src/environments/environment.ts`: